Abbreviations : Report Help

 Members of a species of the genus Aphthovirus:

-Aphtho: from Greek aphthae, "vesicles in the mouth"; English: aphtha, "thrush"; French: fièvre aphteuse
+Aphtho-: from Greek aphthae, "vesicles in the mouth"; English: aphtha, a thrush infection of the mouth; French: fièvre aphteuse, “foot-and-mouth disease”

 Support for preparation of the Online Report and Report Summaries has been provided by: